ymichael/psite/_posts/2014-03-08-profiling-python-with-cprofile.md

 ## Profile
-Once I was happy with the measurement, proceeded to profile my code using cProfile.
+Once I was happy with the measurement, I proceeded to profile my code using `cProfile`.

 {% highlight bash %}
-python -m cProfile -o profile_output search.py
+$ python -m cProfile -o profile_output search.py
 {% endhighlight %}

 The `-o` flag basically specifies an output filename for cProfile to write its output to.
-(Without which, it'll simply spit out the stats to the stdout, which is undesirable since we'd be unable to sort/drill down into specific function.)
+(Without which, it'll simply spit out the stats to the stdout, which is undesirable since we'd be unable to sort/drill down into specific functions.)

 ## Making sense of the cProfile output

 The cProfile output is a basically binary file that contains the following
 information:

-For each function called in the python program:
+_(For each function called in the python program)_
 - How long each call took (percall, inclusive and exclusive)
 - How many times it was called (ncalls)
 - How long it took (cumtime: includes the times of other functions it calls)